I am anosmic. Do you know what that is?

 Anosmia comes from the Greek an meaning ‘without’, and osme meaning ‘smell’.
 Together they mean ‘not having a sense of smell’, no olfaction system.
-Everyone knows that blind means that you cannot see, and deaf that you cannot hear, but there is no really good simple word for not sensing smells.
-Not even those that are anosmic usually know that their condition is called anosmia, and neither did I until recently.
+So being anosmic means that you live in a world without smells.

 Anosmia is an invisible condition.
 You quickly notice if someone is blind or deaf, but how do you notice if someone is anosmic?
 It does not show on the outside, or in the way the anosmic behaves.
 A person that is born anosmic communicate in the same way as everybody else, eat the same food, and appears to function just like anyone else.
 But underneath the surface there are differences.